Challenges in Continued Development of Metal Oxide Surge Arresters

 3. repeated single impulse energy handling capability, a similar aspect as in point 2 but for many times during the arrester’s service life.
 Manufacturers have tried to cover this aspect by a ‘long duration current impulse capability’.
 But since no related test procedure was specified in any standard, it became the manufacturer’s decision on how to specify test conditions, which came to be done in different ways.

 The above was the justification and motivation for changing test philosophies in IEC arrester standards, which, after long discussion, resulted in the present standards.
-The basis was laid by Cigré Working Group A3.17 and later by WG A3.25, who prepared two Technical Brochures that addressed energy handling issues.
+The basis was laid by Cigré Working Group A3.17 and later by WG A3.25, which prepared two Technical Brochures that addressed energy handling issues.
 Fig. 2 shows the basic finding when it comes to single energy handling capability, in this case for MO resistors typical for use in station class arresters.

 Fig. 2: Mean failure energy vs. amplitude of current density for “Size 1” MO resistors of different makes: named S, T, U, V, X, and Z in orange.